 For more than 25 years, Titanic: The Exhibition has traveled the world and welcomed over 3 million visitors across multiple continents.
 Now, its creators present a new and deeply personal way of telling Titanic’s story, one that not only tells of the ship itself, but the stories of those who traveled on it and the human lives forever changed by that fateful night.

-Visitors are taken through the exhibit by an immersive audio guide that blends sound effects, stirring music, and emotional testimonies.
+Visitors are guided through the exhibit by an immersive audio experience that blends sound effects, stirring music and moving testimonies.

-For a limited time only, Austin audiences will be the first in the nation to experience this powerful and human retelling of the famous story.
+For a limited time only, Austin audiences are the first in the nation to experience this powerful and human retelling of the famous story.

 Jessica M. ⭐⭐⭐⭐⭐ “My family and I really enjoyed this well organized and thought out exhibition.
 It was like walking through a documentary and we felt as if we really got to know some of the passengers personally by the end.
 We loved it!”